siobhan008-stack/Gym/README.md

 - Fitness classes
 - Working out in the gym
 - Personal fitness training programs
-- Relaxing via the pool sauna, jacussi, steam room.
+- Swimming
 - Swimming lessons in the pool
+- Relaxing in the sauna, jacussi, steam room

 You can find screenshots of the website in the assets/project directory and mockups will be added too.

 ## Features:
 Home menu page (Index.html): This provides our address, contact details, opening hours, images and social media links along with our key features.
+Membership menu page (Membership.html) This displays details on the various membership options and prices for each.
+Pool menu page (Pool.html) This page displays details on the Pool along with pictures of the Sauna, Pool, Jacussi and Steam Room.
+Gym (Gym.html).
+This details information on what equipment is available in our gym and some photos.
 Classes menu page (Classes.html).
 This displays details on the classes we offer and descriptions of what each class is good for.
-Pool menu page (Pool.html) At the top which displays details on the Pool along with pictures of the Sauna, Pool Jacussi and more images.
 Timetable menu page (Timetable.html) This displays details on what classes are on at which times.
-Membership menu page (Membership.html) This displays details on the various membership options and prices for each.
-Gym (Gym.html).
-This details information on what equipment is available in our gym and some photos.

-**Note** I purposely didn't keep a consisent design on the pool/gym /classes pages to showcase different placings of text and images.
+**Note** I purposely didn't keep a consisent design on the pool/gym /classes pages in an effort to show ability around different placings of text and images and responsive design.

 ## Features left  to be Implemented:
 - Add a download button on the timetable page so someone can have the schedule for the current month